-In this substantial amendment, DCCED has encouraged the use of the Low-Income Housing Tax Credit Program offered through the Alaska Housing Finance Corporation for the Indian Housing Authority/Cook Inlet Housing Authority projects.
-The State of Alaska Department of Transportation & Public Facilities, in conjunction with, the Municipality of Anchorage are improving Spenard Road and Chugach Way, which are adjacent to the Spenard East project.
-The Municipality of Anchorage has also proposed using General Obligation bonds to fund public infrastructure at 48th Ave. and Cordova Street (streets, sidewalks, curbs, and gutters) which is adjacent to the proposed Providence Alaska House.
+In Substantial Amendment #2, DCCED encouraged the use of the Low-Income Housing Tax Credit Program offered through Alaska Housing Finance Corporation for the Cook Inlet Housing Authority projects.
+State of Alaska Department of Transportation & Public Facilities, (AKDOT/PF) in conjunction with, Municipality of Anchorage are improving Spenard Road and Chugach Way, which are adjacent to the Spenard East project.
+Municipality of Anchorage has also proposed using General Obligation Bonds to fund public infrastructure at 48th Avenue and Cordova Street (streets, sidewalks, curbs, and gutters) which is adjacent to the proposed Providence Alaska House.